G2G3Digital/substeps/docs/index.rst

 - Enables features and scenarios to be written using high level, business oriented language.
 - Enables non-technical users to extend the test vocabulary to suit the needs of the specific project.
 - Allows the creation of bespoke DSLs with associated functionality.
+- Supports the creation of nested step definitions.
 - Easy to extend functionality for new domains or customise for a specific project.
 - Ability to provide enhanced reporting around passing acceptance tests and demonstrable requirements tracking.
 - Integration with standard development tools (Maven, Jenkins, Sonar*  etc).